LoganFairbairn/MatLayer/README.md

 - It's better for performance to use color, uniform values, or image textures when possible instead of procedural textures like noise, voronoi and musgrave.
 - Almost all user interface elements have a detailed tooltip when you hover your mouse over them.
 - Toggling off unused material channels globally and per material layer will help increase performance.
+- Typing in values, rather than sliding their values is much more performant as sliding values for material properties on complex materials can cause a lot of vram usage.
+- Editing objects in the material editing viewport shading mode rather than in a rendered mode will be better for performance.

 Platforms: Windows, Linux (untested)
 Tested with Blender versions: 3.4.1